 After a left hemisphere stroke, you can optimize recovery by understanding the unique side effects that may occur.

-Although every stroke is different, there are known side effects that are more likely for patients with stroke on the left side of the brain.
+Although every stroke is different, there are known side effects that individuals are more likely to experience after a stroke on the left side of the brain.

 Below, you will learn about these side effects along with rehabilitation methods to help you regain lost function.
 Let’s get started.